 - Cremation or Burial

 One of the benefits of choosing a wellness care supplemental plan is that it’s flexible according to your pet’s age.
 Puppies and kittens will require more frequent vet visits to get caught up on all their vaccinations within their first year of life.
-Even though this will cause more vet bills, the routine care plan can still help lessen the costs because you can choose a higher level of coverage.
+Even though this will cause more vet bills, routine care plans can still help lessen the costs because you can choose a higher level of coverage.

 As your pets age, they’ll also need more care from the vet.
 If you’ve been taking them to the vet regularly as they grew up and paid for these expenses with a routine care plan, then your pet and wallet will both be healthier for it.
 By the time they are considered senior, your regular insurance policy can cover other costs associated with old age.
 This is why many providers recommend a combination of a standard pet insurance policy and routine care supplemental plan.
 It will save you money in the long run.